YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/Checklist - Creating Software Documentation.md

   - [ ] Any input file formats are described (example file format included is ideal).
   - [ ] Any output file formats are described.

-##### Code comments
-- "Comments in your source code are also a part of the documentation" process
-- Remember comments in your code is not just for users, and collaborators but for your future you

----

 ### GUI tool items